raulzanardo/m5timercam-pixel-camera/README.md

 ## Live preview

 I added a small OLED display to the back of the case so the camera image could be previewed before taking a shot.
+To make space for that rear display, the original battery setup was replaced with a different one that fits the modified enclosure better.
 The firmware scales and center-crops the camera frame, then applies monochrome dithering to make the 64x32 display usable.
 The result is intentionally rough, but good enough to frame a scene and confirm that the camera is awake and pointed in the right direction.

 https://github.com/user-attachments/assets/38396504-9a6e-4b44-8a0a-ec52146e3762